ManishKumar0420/web-analatics/README.md

 The tracker stores:

-* Raw click coordinates
+- raw click coordinates
-* Viewport dimensions
+- viewport dimensions

-The dashboard dynamically normalizes coordinates relative to the rendered browser replica container, ensuring:
+Coordinates are normalized dynamically relative to the rendered browser preview container to ensure:

-* Responsive heatmaps
+- responsive heatmaps
-* Mobile compatibility
-* Cross-device rendering consistency
+- cross-device consistency
+- accurate rendering across screen sizes

 ---

 # Performance Optimizations

-* React Query caching
+- React Query caching
-* MongoDB indexing
+- MongoDB indexing
-* Dynamic heatmap rendering
+- Dynamic heatmap rendering
-* Prefetched session events
-* Optimized loading states
+- Optimized loading states
-* Responsive coordinate scaling
+- Responsive coordinate scaling
+- Cached MongoDB connection pooling

 ---

-# Assumptions & Trade-offs
+# Assumptions

-## Assumptions

-* Users are identified using browser-based session IDs
+- Users are identified through browser-generated session IDs
-* Analytics tracking is client-side only
+- Analytics tracking is client-side only
-* Heatmap coordinates are normalized relative to viewport size
-* MongoDB is available and writable
+- MongoDB is available and writable
-* Tracker script runs in modern browsers
+- Modern browsers are used
+- Heatmap rendering is viewport-relative

 ---

-## Trade-offs
+# Trade-offs

-### 1. No Authentication Layer
+## 1. No Authentication Layer

-The dashboard is publicly accessible for simplicity and assignment scope.
+The dashboard is publicly accessible to keep the project focused on analytics functionality.

+---

-### 2. No Event Queue/Batching
+## 2. No Queue/Event Streaming System

-Events are sent directly to the backend instead of using a queue system like Kafka or RabbitMQ.
+Events are written directly to MongoDB instead of using systems like:

+- Kafka
+- RabbitMQ
+- Redis Streams

+This simplifies architecture but limits scalability for extremely high event throughput.

+---

-### 3. Simplified Heatmap Engine
+## 3. Simplified Heatmap Rendering

-Heatmaps are rendered using positioned DOM elements instead of canvas/WebGL rendering.
+Heatmaps are rendered using positioned DOM elements instead of:

+- Canvas
+- WebGL

+This improves implementation simplicity but may become less efficient with massive datasets.

+---

-### 4. No Real Session Replay
+## 4. No Full Session Replay

-Only event timelines are implemented instead of full DOM recording/replay systems.
+The platform tracks event timelines only and does not implement DOM recording/replay systems similar to:

+- Hotjar
+- FullStory

+---

-### 5. Basic Session Tracking
+## 5. Basic Session Tracking

-Session management uses browser storage instead of advanced fingerprinting/authenticated user tracking.
+Session management relies on browser storage rather than:

-### 6. Limited Analytics Types

-The platform currently tracks:

-* Page views
-* Click events

-Additional analytics such as scroll depth, rage clicks, or conversions are not implemented.

-### 7. Single-Service Architecture
+- authenticated users
+- advanced fingerprinting
+- cross-device identity systems

+---

+## 6. Monolithic Architecture

-Frontend and backend are implemented within a single Next.js application for faster development and deployment simplicity.
+Frontend and backend are combined into a single Next.js application.

+Advantages:

+- simpler deployment
+- faster development
+- easier maintenance

+Trade-off:

+- less independently scalable than dedicated microservices

 ---